-EV driver: An EV driver is a person that can be given access to the charging station(s).
-The EV driver can be part of an EV driver group and gain access to the charging station(s) with an RFID tag or an app.
+EV driver: An EV driver is a person that has access to the charging station(s).
+The EV driver can be part of an EV driver group and gain access to the charging station (s) with an RFID tag or an app.
 The EV driver can use the GARO Connect app to monitor charging of an EV.